paultopia/websiterevision2017/src/assets/md/tech.md

 - Datavis: ggplot, Seaborn, Bokeh, plotly.
 You can see some of my favorite flashy visualizations on the [book site](http://rulelaw.net/).

 - General programming: Clojure/Script for bigger projects, Python for smaller and quicker stuff.

 - Editors: Spacemacs, vim for quick terminal edits, the magical iPython Notebook for quick-iteration working through problems and displaying [quick and dirty analyses](http://rulelaw.net/aba/).

 - Web: Luminus or Flask for the back-end, Reagent or raw JS for the front, Heroku or Digital Ocean for serving.
-I'm mostly over CSS frameworks (except for Skeleton) thanks to the magic of flexbox.
+I'm mostly over CSS frameworks (except for Skeleton) thanks to the magic of Flexbox.

 - Database: Postgres.